-Spring and Summer Budget Requests
+Fall Budget Requests

 Budget submission periods vary based on organization type.
 Tier II organizations submit a semesterly budget, while Tier III (Coordinating Organizations) submit a yearly budget.
 Tier I organizations are ineligible for university funding.
 Dates and timelines will be communicated to the president and treasurer via their Wright State email and Engage.

 Spring and Summer Requests: October submission period

 While an organization can ask for as much money as they think they will need, the university may not completely fund all projects and materials.
 For SOBC to better understand budget requests, the committee will ask that those organizations who request more than $3,000 give a presentation to further explain their events and budget.
 This is called a hearing.
 At least one member of SOBC will work with the organization’s leadership to determine a date and time for the hearing.
 All hearings must be completed before SOBC will start its budget allocation process.